 Who are you and how long have you worked for KPMG?

-During your time at KPMG, you have changed from Audit Central Switzerland to IFRS DPP Zurich and back again.
-Tell us about your different roles.
+During your time at KPMG, you have worked in different teams.
+Tell us about your roles before and after.

 What motivated you to change roles?

 After five years in audit, I wanted to see something new in terms of work and location.
 I knew that KPMG could offer me both.

 What would you recommend to colleagues who are interested in joining other teams, roles or functions?

 I started the process through discussions with my Performance Manager, who was really supportive and empowering.
 I'd recommend to anyone who is interested in experiencing something different at KPMG to reach out to their Performance Manager.
 In my opinion, the opportunities within the firm are amazing and we should encourage people on their journeys.
 There are a lot of opportunities that can allow you to break your routine and get out of your comfort zone (proposals, special transactions, comfort letters, etc.).
 When you hear about a project or a special assignment that interests you, just reach out.
 There's always a need for motivated people.

 Being curious and taking on new challenges is the best way for me to develop professionally and personally.
 Over the past six years, I've had the chance to meet so many fantastic people from many departments and throughout the world.
 I discovered the very interesting and challenging world of advisory, the thrill of proposals and the growth opportunities of special transactions.
 There's always something new to learn if you're looking for it.